 XML-RPC type PHP type

 boolean boolean

 i4 integer

 int integer

 double double

 string string

 base64 string

 array numeric array

-struct \Exception object if the structure represents a fault 2 , associative array
+struct \Exception object if the structure represents a fault 2 ,

-otherwise
+associative array otherwise

-dateTime.iso8601 \DateTime (using local timezone information by default)
+dateTime.iso8601 \DateTime (using local timezone information by de-

+fault)

 nil null

 namespaced nil 1 null

 namespaced i1 1 integer

 namespaced i2 1 integer

-i8 GMP integer resource (PHP < 5.6.0) or \GMP object (PHP >= 5.6.0)
+i8 integer on 64-bit PHP, a GMP integer resource

+(on PHP < 5.6.0) or a \GMP object (on PHP >= 5.6.0)

+note:

+An exception will be thrown in this case

+⇔if PHP's native

+''integer'' type cannot be used and the

+⇔GMP extension

+is not available.

+namespaced 181 integer on 64-bit PHP, either a GMP integer re-

-namespaced i8 1 GMP integer resource (PHP < 5.6.0) or \GMP object (PHP >= 5.6.0)
+L source (on PHP < 5.6.0) or a \GMP object (on PHP >=

+5.6.0) note:

+An exception will be thrown in this case

+→if PHP's native

+''integer'' type cannot be used and the

+→GMP extension

+is not available.

+otherwise (the GMP extension is required in this case)

-namespaced biginteger GMP integer resource (PHP < 5.6.0) or \GMP object (PHP >= 5.6.0)
+namespaced biginteger 1 GMP integer resource (PHP < 5.6.0) or \GMP object

+$(PHP \ge 5.6.0)$ note:

+An exception will be thrown in this case

+→ if the GMP extension

+is not available.

+· · · 1

 namespaced dom 1 \SimpleXMLElement object

-namespaced datetime 1 \DateTime object
+namespaced datetime 1 \DateTime object (using local timezone information

+by default, but can be configured to use another time-

+zone as well)